 2020 marks 75 years since the end of the Second World War.
 To commemorate this important year, the NSW Government is interviewing WWII veterans about their experiences.
 Read our 75th Anniversary Stories.

-Located on an unmade section of Florence Avenue, north of its intersection with Evans Avenue, is a small war memorial.
-It commemorates the Light Horse Regiments that trained on the site, the former Rosebery Race Course, prior to embarkation during both World Wars.
+This memorial is located on an unmade section of Florence Avenue, north of the intersection with Evans Avenue.
+It commemorates the Light Horse Regiments who trained on the site which is the former Rosebery Racecourse, prior to embarkation during the First and Second World Wars.

 Bayside Council manages the site and adjoining parkland under its Pocket Park Plan of Management.
 For more information phone 1300 581 299.